 Get to know the company and its best people

 Learn what the company is all about, from its vision down to the details of executing business.
 In the meantime, don’t forget about the many hard-working business owners, partners, managers and everyday employees and what they have to share.
-Glean the most you can from each day at the office while always striving to do your best work.
+Learn the most you can from each day while always striving to do your best work.

 Go above and beyond

 Each day, give 110% because how you start is a great indication for possible future employers about what kind of work they can expect from you.
 Be willing to ask questions but also be willing to take the ball and run with it when needed.
-If you need to eat lunch at your desk rather than go out in order to finish a project, do it.
 If you need to arrive a little early or stay a little late, make it happen.
 Be available to pitch in wherever needed and voice that availability to those around you.

 Earn the right to be heard

 Once you’ve learned the business and its people and worked hard to be invested in its success, you have most likely earned the right to be heard.
-Speak up to make suggestions for improvements, whether it’s streamlining a process, marketing a new product or something else, and then follow through with implementing your suggestions.
 Potential employers will most likely see your investment in the success of their company and keep that in mind when the next hiring season comes around.